RubixML/ML/README.md

 ```

 ### Outlier Ratio
-Outlier Ratio is the proportion of outliers to inliers in an [Anomaly Detection](#anomaly-detectors) problem.
-It can be used to gauge the amount of contamination that the Detector is predicting.
+Outlier Ratio is the ratio of outliers to inliers in an Anomaly Detection problem.
+It can be used to gauge the amount of contamination that a detector is predicting.

 ##### Anomaly Detection